rmaia/msdichromatism/Simulations.md

 ![](Simulations_files/figure-markdown_github/unnamed-chunk-5-1.png)

-#### Note that in both cases there is no dichromatism, but regular analyses would consider the second case dichromatic.
+#### Note that in both cases there is no dichromatism, but regular analyses would consider the second case dichromatic - because mean deltaS between males and females is over the threshold of 1 JND.

 How to test this?
 -----------------